cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 ]
 ```

 "These aren't message objects!"
 I hear you cry.
 Correct.
-I already know that my implementation is not going to care about any properties on these message object other than the IDs, so I'm just making a list of IDs to save time.
+I already know that my implementation is not going to care about any properties on these message object other than the IDs, so to save time, I'm just making a list of IDs.

 These IDs were carefully chosen.
 The first three are already in `ooye-test-data.sql` and are associated with event IDs.
 This is great, because in our test case, the Discord IDs will be converted to those event IDs.
 The fourth ID doesn't exist on Matrix-side.
 This is to test that partial pins are handled as expected, like I wrote in the previous section.